MARINE CAPTAIN GRADE 1

 Job Description:

-Reporting to the Supervisor, Vessel Operations and Marine Services, the Marine Captain Grade 1, is responsible for the operational and administrative command and maintenance of a vessel of the City of Toronto’s Ferry Service.
-As Captain they will utilize their marine expertise and knowledge of the Toronto Habour to ensure the safety of their crew, freight, and ferry passengers.
+Reporting to the Supervisor, Vessel Operations and Marine Services, the Marine Captain Grade 1 is responsible for the operational and administrative command and maintenance of a vessel of the City of Toronto’s Ferry Service.
+As Captain, they will utilize their marine expertise and knowledge of Toronto Harbour to ensure the safety of their crew, freight, and ferry passengers.

-As a leader, the Captain will be committed to the growth and development of their staff through performance management and taking strong initiative in the training of mates and deckhands.
-They will ensure the ferry boat remains in compliance with Transport Canada’s domestic ferry security regulation and maintaining MARSEC protocols.
+As a leader, the Captain will be committed to the growth and development of their staff through performance management and by taking strong initiative in training mates and deckhands.
+They will ensure the ferry boat remains in compliance with Transport Canada’s Domestic Ferry Security Regulations and will maintain MARSEC protocols.

 Recognizing the importance and high profile of the Toronto Ferry Services for the City, the Captain considers their operations within the context of organizational goals and strategies, applying sound judgement and problem-solving skills to public and labour relations.